WICG/display-locking/explainers/update-rendering.md

 skipped, then skipping work may cause jank when the contents are ultimately presented.

-### Proposal: `renderPriority` element attribute
+### Proposal: `renderpriority` element attribute
 When present, this attribute informs the User Agent that it should keep the element and its subtree updated according to the specified priority.
 The timing and frequency of updates are kept in the User Agent's control to allow flexibility in prioritizing this work.

 The values that the attribute takes inform the User Agent of developer intent:
-* `userBlocking` is the highest priority, and is meant to be used for updates that are blocking the user’s ability to interact with the page, such as rendering the core experience or responding to user input.
+* `user-blocking` is the highest priority, and is meant to be used for updates that are blocking the user’s ability to interact with the page, such as rendering the core experience or responding to user input.

-* `userVisible` is the second highest priority, and is meant to be used for updates that visible to the user but not necessarily blocking user actions, such as rendering secondary parts of the page.
+* `user-visible` is the second highest priority, and is meant to be used for updates that visible to the user but not necessarily blocking user actions, such as rendering secondary parts of the page.
 This is the default priority.